AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 * asa.sh - Shell script to remotely collect the ASA configs
 * asa.exp - expect script to remotely get the configuration, access-groups and access lists
 * asa.list - list of Cisco ASA firewall IP's and hostnames
+* asaconf.py - converts ACLs from ASA config file into HTML
 * asasort.sh - sort and separate ACLs by name.
 * asasearch.sh - search rules with matching IPaddresses (first in src, then dst) in all ACLs
 * combine.sh - same as asasearch.sh, but it combines all similarly named ACLs across directories together